Gluten Free For Good

 How could I not include chick peas?
 Lucky for us, these little nutrient-dense namesakes help regulate blood sugar and are packed with fiber.
 I know, this blood sugar/fiber thing is getting tiresome, but it’s so important for long-term health, artful aging and hormone balance.
 Chick peas are also super high in the mineral manganese, which is an antioxidant involved with energy production.
 Who doesn’t want more energy?
 Check here for one of my favorite roasted chick pea recipes from Shirley at GFE.

 Just as important is what you don’t eat.
-Avoid processed foods, refined sugar, soda pop, too much caffeine or alcohol and junk food.
+Avoid processed foods, refined sugar, soda pop, too much caffeine or alcohol, and junk food.
 Stick to whole foods with an emphasis on veggies and fruit.

 Melissa